MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamPrimaryChannelMember.md

 # Update-MgTeamPrimaryChannelMember

 ## SYNOPSIS
-Update the role of a conversationMember in a channel.
+Update the role of a conversationMember in a team or channel.
-This operation is allowed only for channels with a membershipType value of private or shared.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaTeamPrimaryChannelMember](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamPrimaryChannelMember?view=graph-powershell-beta)
+This API is available in the following national cloud deployments.

 ## SYNTAX